10 Easy Ways to Reward Your Employees

 3. Praise Personal Achievements

 Is one of your employees expecting a baby, planning a wedding, or running a marathon?
 Don’t let personal achievements go unrecognized.
-A verbal or written acknowledgement is all you need.
+A verbal or written acknowledgment is all you need.

 4. Acknowledge Promotions